-- is configured with downlink cells with DL BWPs having SCS configuration where or , respectively, and
+- is configured with active downlink cells with active DL BWPs having SCS configuration where or , respectively, and

-- for cross-carrier scheduling over downlink cells, including a scheduling cell, from the downlink cells where the scheduling cell and scheduled cell(s) have DL BWPs with same SCS configuration
+- for cross-carrier scheduling over active downlink cells, including a scheduling cell, from the downlink cells where the scheduling cell and scheduled cell(s) have DL BWPs with same SCS configuration

 the UE is expected to be able to monitor PDCCH candidates and non-overlapped CCEs per slot on the active DL BWP of the scheduling cell.
 The case of corresponds only to self-scheduling for the scheduling cell.